-Haledon, New Jersey - The Annual Labor Day Parade, co-sponsored by the American Labor Museum/Botto Huse National Landmark, the Borough of Haledon, and the City of Paterson, is scheduled for Sunday, September 2nd, 2018.
-Step-off will take place at 1:30 PM at the Botto House in Haledon.
-The parade will finish at the Great Falls Historic District in the City of Paterson.
+Haledon, New Jersey - The Annual Labor Day Parade, co-sponsored by the American Labor Museum/Botto Huse National Landmark and the Borough of Haledon, is scheduled for Sunday, September 5th, 2021.
+The opening ceremony begins at the Museum at 1PM.
+Step-off is at 1:30PM, rain or shine.

 It was on June 28th, 1894 that President Grover Cleveland (a native of Caldwell, NJ) signed the bill that made Labor Day a legal national holiday.
 In the same year, on Monday, September 3rd, 1894, the first official holiday was celebrated and every first Monday of September thereafter.